30% OFF Tempcover fee in our app

 Can I Drive a Van on My Car Insurance?

-Some fully comprehensive insurance will include an extension which allows the driver to use another car or van under their existing policy.
+Some fully comprehensive insurance policies will include an extension which allows the driver to use another car or van under their existing policy.
 The cover you receive in this way will usually be third-party, so it shouldn’t be relied on for regular use.

 It’s important to note that not all fully comprehensive insurance plans include this extension, so you’ll need to check with your insurer or look through your documents carefully to be sure.